 Odds are: Not a whole lot.
 No matter the airline, earning status requires a metric ton of flying each and every year, spending thousands (or tens of thousands) of dollars on the airline.
 And while the prospect of free upgrades and other perks might seem tempting, actually getting those benefits can be hit-or-miss until you climb the ranks.
 So is it really worth it?

-After the airline's botched overhaul of Medallion Status, plenty of once-diehard Delta flyers are now asking themselves that question – and we're here to help you find your answer.
+After the airline's botched overhaul of Medallion Status last year, plenty of once-diehard Delta flyers are asking themselves that question – and we're here to help you find your answer.
 For many flyers – especially those traveling frequently for work on their employer's dime – it may make perfect sense to chase Delta status.

 But our general rule of thumb is that unless you can easily earn status with your normal flying for work or vacation, it's rarely worth it for average travelers to go far out of their way to clinch status on any airline.
-So as the end of the year comes and temptation looms, keep in mind that mileage runs or crazy spending strategies to get status may not be worth the trouble.
+So as the year progresses and temptation looms, keep in mind that mileage runs or crazy spending strategies to get status may not be worth the trouble.

 Let's dive into what it takes to earn Delta Medallion Status, what it gets you, and whether it's worth it after all.